The sound of the wind

 Resulting noise

 Small leaks in the vehicle's interior sealing system allow a small amount of air to pass through.
-This leads to the creation «free flow noise» (air flow mixes with still air and this causes turbulence).
-Volume «free flow noise» increases strongly with increasing speed, and this can be heard as a whistle (e.g. when air escapes from a tire).
+This creates "free-flow noise" (air flow mixes with still air, causing turbulence).
+The volume of "free-flow noise" increases greatly with increasing speed, and can be heard as a whistling sound (like a tire losing air).

-If the body cavity is open to the outside of the vehicle, this can cause the volume of air in the cavity to resonate.
-The result depends on the volume of the cavity and the size of the hole.
-(For example, it is observed if you blow across the neck of the bottle).
+If the body cavity is open to the outside of the car, this can cause the volume of air in the cavity to resonate.
+The result depends on the volume of the cavity and the size of the opening.
+(For example, observed when blowing across the neck of a bottle).

 Problem:

-• When the sunroof is opened at a speed of approximately 60 km/h, low-frequency noise occurs (rattling).
+• When the sunroof is open at approximately 60 km/h, a low frequency noise (rattling) occurs.

 Cause: